DCHA webinar addresses calf abomasal bloat

 New Prague, Minn.
-(April 30, 2019) – Dairy Calf Growth-enhancement Tools headline Dairy Calf and Heifer Association’s (DCHA) inaugural webinar.
-This one-hour educational offering starts at noon Central time on May 10.
+(October 7, 2019) – Dairy Calf and Heifer Association’s (DCHA) next webinar features “Are You Frustrated by Abomasal Bloat in Your Calves?”
+This one-hour educational offering starts at noon Central time on Oct.
+28.

 If you are a DCHA member and cannot attend the live program, you may access the webinar through DCHA’s online Member Center.
 This is a new DCHA member benefit.
 To access the webinar, DCHA members will need to visit https://calfandheifer.org/login and enter their username and password.